|

-This is a graduate (masters) level course, with nine weeks covering:
+This is a graduate (masters) level advanced cosmology course covering:

 - Problems with the hot big bang